Scopsula/Labyrinth/README.md

-This is a small Labyrinth game with theming options (10x5 character tile for walls & paths) The default tile set is loosely based on the backrooms Currently Linux only.
+This is a small Labyrinth game with theming options (10x5 character tile for walls & paths).
+The default tile set is loosely based on the backrooms.
+Currently Linux only.

 Building on Linux: